NMGRL/pychron/docs/course/pychron_week_day2.rst

 Isotope Evolutions
 ~~~~~~~~~~~~~~~~~~~~
-Use Iso Fit to open graphs of the isotope evolutions in a separate tab.
+Use Iso Fit |iso_evo| to open graphs of the isotope evolutions in a separate tab.
 You can also
 right click on a set of isotope rows and pop up a standalone iso evo graph.

 Edit Data